 Policies are sold through a network of independent agents throughout the state.
-They don’t have an online quote tool, so you’ll have to call for information on pricing and discounts.
-We found our rep friendly, knowledgeable, and prompt.
-Judging by the customer satisfaction ratings, this experience is universal.
-But every agent is different, so there’s no way to know what kind of service you’re in for until you hop on the phone.
+Auto-Owners doesn’t have an online quote tool, so you’ll have to call for detailed information on pricing and discounts.
+We found our rep to be friendly, knowledgeable, and prompt, and judging by the customer satisfaction ratings, this experience is typical.

 Auto-Owners doesn’t offer many discounts beyond the standard multi-policy, claim-free, and protective device discounts.
 You can also save for being a loyal customer and redoing your roof, but that’s about it.
 However, most Auto-Owners customers report being satisfied with the price of their coverage, so the lack of discounts may not be a concern.
-In order to get a quote, you must provide your Social Security Number.
-This is common among home insurers, but many are willing to give you an estimate without it.
-Auto-Owners only performs a soft credit check, so it shouldn’t hurt your credit score at all.
+Auto-Owners only performs a soft credit check, too, so it shouldn’t hurt your credit score to get a quote.

-Farmers gave us some of our most expensive quotes, at times coming out over $500 more than Travelers.
+Farmers gave us some of our most expensive quotes, at times coming out $500 more expensive than Travelers.
 But there are ways you can bring the cost down.
 Farmers offers the standard discounts to those who bundle home and auto, enroll in autopay, and remain claim-free.
-If your home is certified “green” by the Leadership Energy and Environmental Design (LEED), you’ll receive a discount too.
-By LEED’s standards, a green home will have environment-friendly community resources (trails, public transit), and sustainable home construction.
+And if your home is certified “green” by the Leadership Energy and Environmental Design (LEED), you’ll receive a discount, too.

 Travelers fell a little behind Farmers in terms of endorsements.
 In line with its green home discounts, Travelers has a green home coverage endorsement.
 This pays to repair your home with eco-friendly building materials.
 One common endorsement that’s missing is ordinance and law coverage.
 This important protection pays for any additional costs necessary to bring your home up to code following a claim.
-It’s especially important for older homes, so if you own one of these, you may want to choose another company like Auto-Owners or Farmers.
+It’s especially important for older homes, so if you own one of these, you may want to go with Auto-Owners or Farmers.

 EMC Insurance is sold through a network of independent agents throughout the state.
 Because of this, the customer experience can vary widely from one agent to the next.
-We had to call a couple different agencies before we could find one that wasn’t too busy to help us, but our agent was very friendly.
+We had to call a couple different agencies before we could find one that wasn’t too busy to help us, but the agent we eventually spoke with was very friendly.
 Because it is too small to appear in J.D.
 Power and Consumer Reports’ surveys, we couldn’t feel confident recommending it over the three companies listed above.

 You must call in order to get a quote.
 Your agent will ask you a series of questions about your home’s construction, so make sure you know the details of any renovations or prior claims.
 You also have to hand over your SSN.
 This isn’t ideal when you just want a quick estimate, but the soft credit check won’t hurt your score.